-A Bachelor Apartment Whose Owner Dreamed of a Bright and Open Home
+Bachelor Apartment Design: A Bright and Open Home

 September 13, 2019

-The Sardenya apartment was the work of architect Raúl Sánchez.
+The Sardenya bachelor apartment design was the work of architect Raúl Sánchez.
 This modern and functional apartment features two L-shaped partitions.

 The first faces toward the entrance and includes the kitchen area and the second contains the bedroom and en suite bathroom.
 The rest of the space flows freely, maximizing a sense of spaciousness and blending the boundaries between rooms.
 The open, unobstructed, and practical kitchen—the star of the apartment— is outfitted with materials from Sensa by Cosentino.